turboapps/docs/deploying/to_a_desktop/deploy_to_desktop.md

 #### Sync Device

-The **Sync Device** feature on the Turbo.net Hub provides the ability to deploy applications directly to your desktop from the Hub in two simple steps.
-Add applications in the Turbo.net hub, when complete just click **Sync Device** on your user or organization homepage.
+The **Sync Device** feature on the Turbo.net Hub provides the ability to deploy applications directly to your desktop from the Hub in two simple steps: Add applications in the Turbo.net hub, when complete just click **Sync Device** on your user or organization homepage.

 ![](/components/docs/deploying/to_the_hub/ADDAPP9.png)